cswclui/katacoda-scenarios-1/msdb-002/step04.md

 However, when an application grows to web-scale in which there might be hundreds of thousands, if not millions of `reads` and `writes` a minute, performance can degrade.

-The way to address this problem is to segregate `write` behavior and storage from `read` behavior and storage; hence the term Command Query Responsiblity Segregation (CQRS).
+The way to address this problem is to segregate `write` behavior and storage from `read` behavior and storage; hence the term, [Command Query Responsibility Segregation](https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs pattern) (CQRS).
 Under CQRS a `write` is considered a command and a `read` is considered a query.

 **Step 5:** Get out of `vi` line numbered view mode